Nobel Peace Prize nominee, America's Truth Detector, Doctor of Democracy, all combined into one harmless, lovable little fuzzball.

 They understand that.

-You can win the big one.
+Okay, Peyton, this victory, you can win the big one.

-But now do you need to win two to really be in that elite category.
+But now do you need to win two to really be in that elite category?

 Before the game, Peyton, will your career mean anything at all if you lose this game?

-And uh Manning's no, it's about the team.
+And Manning's not the team.

-I don't know, I don't have there's no monkey to get off my back.
+There's no monkey to get off my back.

 But they won't let it go.

-What was bull?
+What was Bull?

 Yeah, boy, I'm glad I got the monkey off my back.

-Yeah, I've been sick and tired of what you guys been writing about me for all these years.
+Yeah, I've been sick and tired of what you guys have been writing about me for all these years.

-I'm gonna stop here because I could ask questions about other quarterbacks that have not been asked that question after they won their first Super Bowl back in just a second.
+I'm going to stop here because I could ask questions about other quarterbacks that have not been asked that question after they won.

 Hi, welcome back.

-Great to have you on the EIB network.
+Great to have you on the EIB Network.

-We still got some um some fabulous audio sound bites.
+We still got some fabulous audio soundbites.

 Diane Sawyer talked to Basher Assad.

-And of course, John Kerry has been called a pariah by the New York Times, which makes our Kerry calling America a pariah parody quite prescient, which means that we'll play it for you in the next segment.
+And, of course, John Kerry has been called a pariah by the New York Times, which makes our Kerry calling America a pariah parody quite prescient, which means that we'll play it for you in the next segment.